New Mexico Rattler

-New Mexico Rattler is a wooden roller coaster located at Cliff's Amusement Park in Albuquerque, New Mexico, United States.
-The roller coaster was designed and manufactured by Custom Coasters International (CCI); the park completed the attraction after CCI went bankrupt in July 2002.
-The New Mexico Rattler opened on September 28, 2002, having cost $2 million.
-The roller coaster reaches a maximum height of 80 ft, with a maximum speed of 47 mph and a total track length of 2750 ft.
+New Mexico Rattler, officially The New Mexico Rattler, is a hybrid roller coaster located at Cliff's Amusement Park in Albuquerque, New Mexico.
+The wooden roller coaster, which uses a steel support structure, was designed and manufactured by Custom Coasters International (CCI).
+The $2-million coaster opened to the public on September 28, 2002.

-The New Mexico Rattler spans the entire length of the park but only occupies 1 acre of land.
-Located in the southwest section, the roller coaster navigates over different attractions throughout the park.
-The New Mexico Rattler utilizes a steel support structure with a wooden track.
-The layout incorporates elements of an out and back and twister roller coaster.
-Upon opening, the roller coaster generally received positive reviews from guests and critics, and it received several awards.
+CCI went bankrupt before the final portion of the coaster was completed, delaying its opening.
+The park finished building the attraction in-house by hiring former CCI employees and other staff, resulting in additional costs for the project.
+The hybrid coaster reaches a height of 80 ft, a maximum speed of 47 mph, and features a total track length of 2750 ft.
+Though it only occupies 1 acre, its layout spans the entire length of the park.

 History

-A major roller coaster at the Cliff's Amusement Park had been proposed for ten years prior to its construction.
-The growing size of Albuquerque, New Mexico, was a contributing factor in constructing the roller coaster; by the early 2000s, the nearby population had grown enough that a large addition to the park was feasible.
+A major roller coaster at Cliff's Amusement Park had been proposed ten years prior to New Mexico Rattler's construction.
+The growing size of Albuquerque, New Mexico, was a contributing factor to constructing the roller coaster.
+By the early 2000s, the nearby population had grown enough and visited the park enough that a large addition to the park was feasible.
 In the aftermath of the September 11 attacks, park co-owner Gary Hays brought forward the construction of its conceived roller coaster by a year to help in the recovery of tourism.
-Then-mayor of Albuquerque Martin Chávez assisted in facilitating permits for the park to build the roller coaster in 2002; in part, facing some opposition from city hall.
+Then-mayor of Albuquerque Martin Chávez assisted in facilitating permits for the park to build the roller coaster, which faced some opposition from the city hall.
 Hays contracted Custom Coasters International (CCI) to manufacture and build the roller coaster in January 2002, based on their reputation and deals offered.
 A month later, groundbreaking and construction of the roller coaster began.

 Park owners Gary and Linda Hays, as well as Chávez, announced the construction of the roller coaster at the Albuquerque city hall on February 20, 2002.
-The unnamed wooden roller coaster would cost $2 million to construct and have a projected opening date for June 21.
-Park officials simultaneously announced a contest for the public to submit names through local Wendy's locations for the attraction.
-Park officials wanted to advertise the roller coaster to an adult demographic and would increase park admission prices.
-The construction of the roller coaster would result in "15 to 30 jobs" being added, with the park aiming for an increase in attendance for the 2003 season.
+The unnamed wooden roller coaster would cost $2 million to construct and have a projected opening date of June 21 of that year.
+They simultaneously announced a contest for the public to submit name suggestions for the attraction in local Wendy's locations.
+Park officials wanted to advertise the roller coaster to an adult demographic.
+The construction of the roller coaster would result in "15 to 30 jobs" being brought to the park, with the park aiming for an increase in attendance and a raise in admission prices for the 2003 season.
 Installation of concrete foundations began after the roller coaster's announcement.